Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Introduction

-In this study, we address HRC in an industrial scenario to facilitate a continuous manufacturing process and achieve a recovery task with minimal production loss within an acceptable recovery time, as shown in the right column of Fig.\,\ref{fig:background}.
-Our approach is to design a motion priority function between manufacturing and recovery robots to avoid collisions while managing production and recovery balance.
-This paper presents a framework including an HRC simulator that estimates productivity and recovery risk time, and an optimization formulation to find optimal priority function parameters.
-The HRC simulator is used for collecting datasets of the productivity and risk time of multiple robot system, as shown in Fig.~\ref{fig:recovery_situation}.
-In addition, we present an optimization method for maximizing productivity, i.e., the number of tasks the manufacturing robot can be completed while satisfying the risk limitations.
-The risk limitation denotes the period during which the recovery robot can remove a dropped object.
-By relaxing the limitation constraint, we address a recovery task achieved with minimal production loss.
-Using the presented framework, we demonstrate the proof of our HRC concept in an industrial recovery scenario.
+This study focuses on addressing HRC in an industrial setting with the aim of enabling a continuous manufacturing process and accomplishing recovery tasks with minimal production loss within an acceptable recovery time frame.
+Our approach involves the design of a motion priority function governing the interaction between manufacturing and recovery robots, incorporating a collision avoidance policy while balancing production and recovery requirements.
+The proposed framework for the cooperative tele-recovery system comprises an HRC simulator for estimating productivity and recovery risk time, an optimization formulation to determine the optimal priority function using datasets from the simulator, and a cooperative multi-robot controller aligned with the priority function.
+Utilizing the HRC simulator enables the collection of datasets related to productivity and risk time in the recovery process, as depicted in Fig.\,\ref{fig:recovery_situation}.
+Furthermore, we introduce an optimization method aimed at maximizing productivity, quantified as the number of tasks the manufacturing robot can complete while adhering to risk limitations.
+The risk limitation signifies the timeframe during which the recovery robot can address a dropped object.
+Relaxing this limitation constraint allows for the achievement of a recovery task with minimal production loss.
+Through both quantitative and qualitative experiments, we substantiate the viability of our innovative concept of motion priority optimization in an industrial recovery scenario.

-The rest of this paper is organized as follows: Section \ref{sec:Problem_setting} presents our proposed framework.
-Section \ref{sec:Implementation} describes the framework implementation used in this paper.
+The rest of this paper is organized as follows: Section \ref{sec:related_work} reviews the related studies.
+Section \ref{sec:Problem_setting} presents our proposed framework.
+Section \ref{sec:Implementation} describes the framework implemented in this study.
 Section \ref{sec:hardware_exp} presents a preliminary experiment investigating the feasibility of the presented optimization problem and the proposed collision avoidance algorithm with a robot hardware system.
 Section \ref{sec:simulation_exp} presents an experiment where we conduct a qualitative assessment of the proposed framework.
-Finally, Section \ref{sec:conclusion} concludes the paper and discusses future work.
+Finally, Section \ref{sec:conclusion} concludes the study and discusses future work.